 Table salt or common salt is a mineral composed mainly of sodium and chloride.
-This crystalline mineral contains 40 percent sodium.
+This crystalline mineral contains 40 per cent sodium.

 Sodium attracts water and the body uses it to regulate the amount of fluid in our blood, organs and tissues.

-Our kidneys remove sodium by producing more urine when the body detects too much of it.
+The kidneys remove sodium by producing more urine when the body detects too much of it.
 However, should we consume much more than needed, the kidneys may not be able to process all the excess.
 In this case, too much sodium remains in the body.
-This is where the health issues arise.
+This is where health issues arise.

 How Does Salt Affect the Body